 So, basically, this was a no-brainer -- I had to buy it.
 It took a couple of chapters to get into it, but once I got started it was great.
 Set in 1929, it's the story of a different guests at the posh Grand Hotel in Berlin: the aging ballerina Grusinskaya, who is worried that she's losing her appeal; the sexy playboy Baron von Gaigern; the tragic Dr. Otterschlag, whose face was destroyed by a bomb during the Great War; Herrr Preysing, the director of a family firm who's desperate to secure a manufacturing bid; and the meek clerk Kringelein, who's worked for thanklessly for years for Preysing's firm.
 He recently had a terminal medical diagnosis and has decided to spend his last few weeks enjoying life.
 Some of the characters have a slight connection, like Preysing and Kringelein, but after a few days in the same hotel, their lives interconnect and are changed forever.

 I really enjoyed this book.
-I love how Baum intersected all the characters' lives, and I thought the plot was great ending well done.
-I do think the strength of this book was the character development.
-I do love any book that has a variety of characters -- I really love books set on trains and sea voyages; I think it started with my love for Murder on the Orient Express.
-In this book I was concerned at how many characters she was going to introduce, but it was easy to keep them all straight.
+I love how Baum intersected all the characters' lives, and I thought the plot was great and the ending well done; however, I think the strength of this book was the character development.
+I do love any book that has a variety of characters -- I'm particularly fond of books set on trains and sea voyage (I think it started with my love for Murder on the Orient Express.)
+In this book I was concerned at how many characters Baum, was going to introduce, but it was easy to keep them all straight.
 I do wish there had been a better ratio of female to male characters (there's also a beautiful young stenographer who shows up about halfway through the book) but Baum made a point with both of the women about the limited choices they had during the time period.

 I also found the writing to be very insightful.
 The whole book is full of great quotes that I kept marking with little scraps of paper as I read.
 Here's one of my favorites: